grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-and the code still doesn't compile because in the Statement, I expect to receive a call to an `Execute()` method on the command but there's no such method.
-I can fix it by adding this method on the command interface:
+but that's not enough, because in the Statement, I expect to receive a call to an `Execute()` method on the command and there's no such method.
+I can fix it by adding it on the command interface:

 ```csharp
 public interface ReservationCommand